 Natural Testosterone Boosters

 These are herbal products which claim to use non-steroidal means to increase your testosterone output.
-They do this by ‘maximising your natural production’ in some way or other.
+They do this by ‘maximising your natural production’ in some way or another.

 Then we have Maca, which is a very similar story.
-An improvement in libido but in the absence of any effects on serum hormones (25).
+An improvement in libido, but in the absence of any effects on serum hormone levels (25).

 Soon enough, however, more studies were done to re-test the hypothesis and, well, nothing happens (27).